FredTheDino/NoRainbow/notes.md

 times.
 Mapping the space to it's equivalence classes won't really help there.

 Can use same proof for correctness.
 But we have to show that we indeed visit all equivalence classes.

-*proof sketch*
+ - Note from future me, this is actually not true.
+We cannot use the same proof since the correctness depends on that we search all nodes, if we map to equivalence classes how do we know we don't hide anything?

+## Things I need to prove
- - The search space from each candidate pair is convex
+ - The search space from each candidate pair is convex even when mapped to equivalence classes, we don't hide anything when we do the mapping
- - When `r` grows it's less likely to
+ - There is an overlap in the search space, so we are visiting fewer nodes with this "heuristic like thing"
+ - We still visit all equivalence classes

 ```
 DetNRC(H):